lyndonkennedy/yewno/README.md

 For the matching task we have tried to omit stopwords since they might add more noise in the offset counting than signal.
 We could analytically generate such a list by finding the terms that have high entropy in their locations and therefore don't provide much signal.

-Similarly, if we were to revisit the
+Similarly, if we were to revisit the author prediction task as a more traditional supervised/discriminative task, we might be able to see which terms are most predictive through standard methods.

 ##Performance Assessment